Kvieta1990/ornl-pd/doc/data_tools/nomad.md

 - `all_nom`

+    > The script here is running the reduction script located at `/SNS/NOM/shared/autoreduce/reduce_NOM_man.py`.

     This will run the same autoreduction as on Monitor ([monitor.sns.gov](https://monitor.sns.gov)).
 It runs locally and multiple run numbers can be processed in a batch manner.
 The program runs as follows,

     ```bash